What is BAMS?: Course Fees 2025, Subjects, Top Colleges, Admissions

 A:

-The BAMS course has a duration of 5.5 years, which includes 4.5 years of academic study and 1 year of mandatory internship.
-The BAMS course curriculum is divided into three professional phases, covering subjects like Ayurvedic principles, modern medical sciences, herbal medicine, and clinical training.
+The BAMS course duration is of 5.5 years, which aso includes 4.5 years of academic study and also 1 year of mandatory internship.
+The BAMS course curriculum is divided into 3 phases.
+The course includes Ayurvedic principles, modern medical sciences, herbal medicine and even clinical training.

 The internship provides hands-on experience in Ayurvedic hospitals, clinics, and research centres, ensuring practical exposure before professional practice.